sepehrkdi/VisualDic/readme.md

     headers:
         HTTP headers required for the API request.
         Example: Content-Type specifies the type of data being sent (JSON in this case).
+Importing CSV and Images into Anki

+To successfully import the flashcards into Anki:

+    Generate Images:
+        The images are created during the PDF-to-picture conversion in the code (each page becomes one picture).
+        Ensure all images are stored in a folder named output_images.

+    Place Images in Anki Media Folder:
+        Move the output_images folder to Anki's media directory:
+            On Android: Place the folder inside Android/data/com.anki/collection.media.
+            On Other Platforms: Locate the collection.media folder in your Anki profile directory and copy the images there.

+    Import the CSV File:
+        Use the Import option in Anki to import the provided CSV file.
+        Ensure the CSV file references the images correctly using their filenames (e.g., output_images/image1.png).

+    Verify Flashcards:
+        After importing, review a few cards in Anki to confirm that the images and descriptions are properly linked.
     payload_defaults:
         A dictionary containing the default structure of the request payload.
         The model key specifies the model to use.